panva/node-oidc-provider/docs/configuration.md

 });
 ```

-Note: the `findById` method needs to be yieldable, returning a Promise is recommended.
-Tip: check how the [example](/example/account.js) deals with this.

 **Aggregated and Distributed claims**
 Returning aggregated and distributed claims is as easy as having your Account#claims method return
 the two necessary members `_claim_sources` and `_claim_names` with the
-[expected][feature-aggregated-distributed-claims] properties. oidc-provider will include only the
+[expected][aggregated-distributed-claims] properties. oidc-provider will include only the
 sources for claims that are part of the request scope, omitting the ones that the RP did not request
 and leaving out the entire `_claim_sources` and `_claim_sources` if they bear no requested claims.